 - Protein accounts for 50% of its calories.

-Spinach is also a rich source of folate, vitamin A, and vitamin C. It is a good source of magnesium, iron, and potassium, and a decent source of calcium.
+Spinach is also a rich source of folate, vitamin A, and vitamin C; a good source of magnesium and potassium; and a decent source of calcium.

-Chinese cabbage, which refers to the napa cabbage and bok choy, also has a high protein content per calorie.
+Chinese cabbage, a category that includes napa cabbage and bok choy, also has a high protein content per calorie.

 - One cup (70 g) of shredded Chinese cabbage contains 1.1 g of protein.

-- 100 g of Chinese cabbage contains 1.5 g of protein and 13 calories.
+- A 100-g serving of Chinese cabbage contains 1.5 g of protein and 13 calories.

 - Protein accounts for 46% of its calories.